gingerbeardman/gingerbeardman.github.io/_posts/2021-12-16-tomoya-ikeda-macintosh-artist.md

 : While studying at the University, he became interested in computer graphics, and upon graduating he began creating his own works.

 1984
-: Won the Grand Prix at the 2nd ASCII Software Contest.
+: Won the Grand Prix at the 2nd ASCII Software Contest for ["Coron"](https://ameblo.jp/koorogiyousyoku/entry-11983851960.html).
 : Designed the arcade game ["Dai-Kaiju no Gyakusou"](https://en.wikipedia.org/wiki/Daikaijū_no_Gyakushū) for Enzan-Hoshigumi which was released by Taito.

 1985